fluent-ffmpeg/node-fluent-ffmpeg/README.md

 var command = new FFmpeg({ source: '/path/to/video.avi' })

     .on('start', function(commandLine) {
-        // The 'start' event is emitted just before the FFmpeg
+        // The 'start' event is emitted just after the FFmpeg
         // process is spawned.

         console.log('Spawned FFmpeg with command: ' + commandLine);